LinuxCNC/linuxcnc/src/hal/classicladder/zEMC_README.txt

 edit.c
 --- added two calls to check for hal signal names (see GetElementPropertiesForStatusBar ) one for I, Q, and B variables and another for W variables in expressions
 --- added code to default the variable name to I or Q for simple in or out elements
+--- added code for proper erasure of connection-to-top with eraser object.

 edit.h
 --- added prototype for ConvVarNameToHalSigName()